scionproto/scion/doc/ControlPlanePKI.md

 ## TRC Update Dissemination

-All entities within an ISD must have a recent TRC of their own ISD.
-On startup, all servers and end hosts obtain the missing TRCs (if any, from the TRC they possess to the latest TRC) of their own ISD from a certificate server.
+A TRC update must be distributed amongst all authoritative ASes in that ISD, and they must switch to it as the latest version in a synchronized fashion.
+I.e. when querying two distinct authoritative ASes for the latest TRC version, they must reply with the same version modulo some miner clock skew.

+ASes inside that ISD must only announce the new TRC after the authoritative ASes have switched their view of the latest TRC version.
+This can easily achieved by having authoritative ASes switch the latest on the `Validity.NotBefore` time, since SCION requires some time synchronization.

-TRC updates are disseminated to other ISDs via SCION's beaconing process.
+TRC updates are disseminated via SCION's beaconing process.
 If the TRC version number within a received beacon is higher than the locally stored TRC, the beacon server sends a request to the beacon server that sent the beacon.
 After a new TRC is accepted, it is submitted by the beacon server to a local certificate server.
 Path servers and end hosts learn about new remote TRCs through the path-segment registration and path lookup processes, respectively.

+All entities within an ISD must have a recent TRC of their own ISD.
+On startup, all servers and end hosts obtain the missing TRCs (if any, from the TRC they possess to the latest TRC) of their own ISD from a certificate server.

 ### Getting a TRC